vanzasetia/personal-website/src/blogs/word-choice-indonesian-english.md

 Indonesia is following the [Berne Convention](https://en.wikipedia.org/wiki/Berne_Convention) for its copyright law.
 This means that copyright law in Indonesia is more or less the same as in many other countries, such as the United States.

 Now, the term "copyright" comes from two words: "copy" and "right."
 "Copy" means to reproduce an original.
-"Right" means the authority to do something.
-So copyright means the authority to reproduce an original work.
+"Right" means the right to do something.
+So copyright means the right to reproduce an original work.

 In the Indonesian language, the term "hak cipta" is used to refer to copyright law.
 The word "hak" has the same meaning as "right" in English.
 But the word "cipta" has a completely different meaning from "copy."
 The word "cipta" is the same as "create" in English in the following sentence: God creates the world.